7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 # RiDiCulousFilter
-Filter sequences ased on a variety of conditions
+Filter sequences based on a variety of conditions